-Another fancy hotel entry, Ruen Thai is the culinary claim to fame of Thai hotel Dusit Thani in New Cairo, so that should give you some idea of the authenticity of both the chef and restaurant servers.
+Another fancy hotel entry, Tao is the culinary claim to fame of the Thai hotel Dusit Thani in New Cairo, so that should give you some idea of the authenticity of both the chef and restaurant servers.

 But similar to Birdcage, with hotel restaurants comes hotel prices, so be prepared.
 You can find their menu here.

 Recommended dishes: crispy duck with tamarind and lemongrass sauce